hapax/hapax.github.io/outreach.md

 permalink: /outreach/
 ---

+I like introducing fun maths and physics to people!
-Here are a few different teaching and outreach projects I've been involved in.
+Here are some of my teaching and outreach efforts.

 <figure>
     <div style="text-align:center"><img src ="/images/cow.png" width="40%" />